Pauwlo/Bro/Install/README.md

 During an Office 365 installation, Teams might install automatically after next reboot.
 To prevent that, uninstall **Teams Machine-Wide Installer** from Windows Settings.

-Save to Computer by default.
+Start Word, go to Options > Save > Check "Save to Computer by default".

 Set Outlook as default Email application, if needed.